LassoSoft/LassoGuide/lasso_guide_source/language/threading.rst

 method call is a pair of filedesc objects.
 Similarly, the parameter given to the new thread is a pair of filedesc objects.
 (This can be accessed in the new thread by the pseudo-local variable ``#1``.)
-The :type:`filedesc` type represents a file or pipe over which data can be sent or received.
+The :type:`filedesc` type represents a file descriptor or pipe over which data can be sent or received.
 These objects provide the means for the new thread and the creator thread to communicate.
 Two filedesc objects are required for thread communication, one representing the *write* end of the pipe and the other representing the *read* end.
 Objects are written to the write filedesc and read from the read filedesc.

 Within this context of the given pair of filedescs, the write filedesc is always the first member of the pair while the read filedesc is always the second